5 reasons why you need to invest in your workers’ health and safety training

 The safety training should not be discarded in the bin even when you’re in an environment with minimal risk.

-Often, the employers and the employees neglect to subscribe to safety training because they think that there’s no associated risk with their work.
+Often, employers and employees neglect to subscribe to safety training because they think that there’s no associated risk with their work.
 But that’s a lie.
-Risk exist in all workplace, though can be different depending on workers exposures to them and the types of hazards involved.
+Risks exist in all workplaces, though can be different depending on workers’ exposure to them and the types of hazards involved.

 Some organisations fail to engage more in programs like safety training because of the cost implications.

 They don’t want to spend money that would have gone into production.
 But on the other way, when an accident happens, it always involves a lot of costs both direct and indirect cost which ordinarily, health and safety training should have helped to prevent from happening.

 The direct cost of accidents such as medical expenses, doctor’s fees, hospital expenses, medications, and rehabilitation.